BVNetwork/OdpTracking/README.md

 # OdpTracking
 This library helps doing both server and client side tracking to Optimizely Data Platform.

 **Note** This library implements a "forgiving API", which means it will attempt to return valid, but empty results instead of throwing argument exceptions.
-If you forget to pass a parameter, og pass a null value, you will most likely not get an error, but no tracking or results will be returned.
-This has been done to prevent tracking errors or missing input validation to crash the site, as this type of tracking is typically not crucial for the site operation.
+If you forget to pass a parameter, or pass a null value, you will most likely not get an error, but no tracking will happen and no results will be returned.
+This is to prevent coding errors or missing input validation to crash the site, as this type of functionality is typically not crucial for the site operation.

 ## Installation